airmencoders/tron-common-api/README.md

 ### Authorization in local development
 To use authorization in local development run the jwt-cli-utility (https://code.il2.dso.mil/tron/products/dod-open-source/utilities/jwt-cli-utility)

-Before running the  set an admin email to `ckumabe.ctr@revacomm.com` in the admin.jwt file.
+Before running the API with the JWT UTILITY, set an admin email to `ckumabe.ctr@revacomm.com` in the admin.jwt file.

 Run `node proxy.js 9000 8080` if you're running tron-common-api on the "production" profile or `node proxy.js 9000 8088` if running in "development".